TIBCOSoftware/snappydata/docs/isight/quick_start_steps.md

 2. [Bind the interpreter by setting the default interpreter](../howto/use_apache_zeppelin_with_snappydata.md#additional-settings).
 Use `%snappydata.spark` for SnappyData interpreter or use `%snappydata.sql` for SQL interpreter.

-3. Download a data set you want to use and create tables as mentioned below
+3. Download a data set you want to use and create tables as mentioned below.

 ### Examples of Queries and Results
 This section provides you with examples you can use in a paragraph.